 Holiday season safety for pets

 Lastly, make sure your pet has some sort of identification in case they get loose.
 It is best to have both a collar with your information on it as well as something permanent, like a microchip.
-At Kindness Animal Clinic we offer ResQ microchips for dogs and cats.
-They are read by all scanners (ISO compliant) and they contain your pet’s information as well as your contact information.
-There is no annual fee and they offer 24/7 customer support.
-If you have moved, please remember to update your pet's information.
+As always, make sure you have updated your contact information with your pet's chip.

 From the staff at Kindness Animal Clinic - have a safe and happy holiday with your pets!